The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 1. The flow
     [Makefile](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/flow/Makefile)
     contains a list of sample design configurations at the top of the file.
-Uncomment the respective line to select the design
+Uncomment the respective line to select the design.
 2. Specify the design using the shell environment.
 For example:

 ``` shell